Khushankrawat/heart-health-assessment/README.md

 ### Environment Variables

 The application uses default configurations.
-For custom deployment, you can set:
+For custom setup, you can set:

 ```bash
 # API Configuration